gethuman/pancakes/README.md

     * Has scoping that will limit/alter the parent page model
     * Can exist within a layout, page or another partial and can have child partials

-All three of these components utilize [Jeff.js, a JavaScript-based templating language](https://github.com/gethuman/jeff-core), for the view layer.
-This library can be extended to for different types of client side frameworks, but currently there is just one, [Jangular, which is an adapter for AngularJS](https://github.com/gethuman/jeff-jangular).
+All three of these components utilize [Jyt, a JavaScript-based templating language](https://github.com/gethuman/jyt), for the view layer.
+This library can be extended to for different types of client side frameworks, but currently there is just one, [Jangular, which is an adapter for AngularJS](https://github.com/gethuman/jangular).

 ### Utilities and Other Client Code